The Physics of the Universe - Difficult Topics Made Understandable

 Alexander Oparin speculated that the atmosphere of the early Earth may have been “chemically reducing” in nature, composed primarily of methane, ammonia, water, hydrogen sulfide, carbon dioxide or monoxide, and phosphate, with molecular oxygen and ozone either rare or completely absent.
 In such a reducing atmosphere, electrical activity like lightning (or possibly impact shocks or ultraviolet light) could catalyze the creation of certain basic small molecules or monomers such as amino acids and other simple organic compounds.

 These compounds then accumulated in a “primeval soup” and could become chemically bonded to other monomers to form more complex organic polymers, such as the long, chain-like molecules (such as proteins and nucleic acids) which are essential for building living creatures.
+In fact, the proteins essential to life are made up of just 20 basic amino acids.
 In order for cells to accomplish self-replication, the cooperative action of both proteins and nucleic acids is required, and the complex information detailing the specific structure of the proteins inside living things is stored in nucleic acids like RNA and DNA.

 Schematic of the Miller-Urey experiment of 1953 - click for larger version